sipgate-io/io-labs-crm-example/README.md

 npm install
 ```

+### About Webhooks

+For our CRM example, we will make use of [sipgate.io](https://www.sipgate.io/push-api/api-references)'s Push API using webhooks.
+In this way, we can get real-time information on phone calls without constantly polling the REST API.
+Note that any time a call is forwarded, either to another phone or your voicemail, a new set of newCallEvent, answerEvent and hangUpEvent are triggered.

 ### Download a Vosk language model

 First, you need a speech recognition model for your language.
 You can download a pre-trained model from the [Vosk project page](https://alphacephei.com/vosk/models).